How did Green Day come up with their name?

 First formed in 1986 by Billie Joe Armstrong and Mike Dirnt, the East Bay punk rockers have made up a formidable threesome with Tré Cool, who replaced John Kiffmeyer in 1990.

-30 years and 13 albums later, the punk rock trio are still going strong, with their Father of All Motherfuckers album set for release in 2020.
+30 years and 13 albums later, the punk rock trio are still going strong, with their Father of All Motherf**kers album released on 7 February 2020.

 What's the story behind Green Day's name?

-Green Day started off their life as Sweet Children- a name coined by Armstrong and Dirnt in 1986 at the age of 14.
+Green Day started off their life as Sweet Children - a name coined by Armstrong and Dirnt in 1986 at the age of 14 in East Bay, California.

-However by 1989, the band's fondness for marijuana had been well established, and the band needed to change their name to avoid confusion with another band who were called Sweet Baby.
+However by 1989, the band needed to change their name to avoid confusion with another band who were called Sweet Baby.
+Their debut EP, 1,000 Hours, was released under the moniker Green Day, which was also the title of one of their songs.

 Some fan sites say Billie Joe picked the name after "chilling in the basement of a Berkeley University building," while others say it was the decision of the whole band.